tejavarma-aln/TallyWhatsappSender/README.md

 5)"vertical page breaks are too high" - this is tdl error make sure page size is to A4 and orientation is portrait , you can check this by pressing ALT+E in voucher and accept it once

+5)"contact not found in whatsapp database" - this is due the contact doesn't have whatsapp account or blocked

 **Limitations**

 1)Currently you can only send to single contact number (multiple contact support will be added in next update)

 2)you can only send sales invoices (You can customize the tdl to send whatever the reports you want)

+For Bug Report and fixes please raise an issue.